Can You Weld Galvanized Steel? Best Beginner’s Guide

 Let’s see two alternatives when you have a TIG welder.

-Most TIG welders can also weld with stick welding rods.
-Stick welding isn’t suitable for thin metals but offers great results on thick galvanization.
+Most TIG machines can weld with stick rods that offer great results on thick galvanization.

-To do this, you remove the TIG torch and replace it with a stick electrode holder (or stinger).
-Since most stick welding is done using DC+ polarity, you must switch the polarity because TIG uses DC- for the torch.
+To do this, you remove the TIG torch and replace it with a stick rod holder (stinger).
+Because most stick welding is done using DC+ polarity, switch the polarity because TIG uses DC- for the torch.

 Another way to get good results with a TIG welder is to use braze welding rods, for instance, the silicon bronze rod (ERCuSi or SiB).
 These rods melt at low temperatures, so you can TIG weld thin galvanized steel with minimal coating damage.